jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-It might have been a one-liner for readability reasons so perhaps let's keep it that way.
+It might have been a one-liner for readability reasons, so perhaps we keep it in that style.

 Spaces and Braces